stephaneVercouillieBMID/slate/source/qes.html.md

 **certificate** | String | Always |

-## 3.6.
+## 3.7.
 Starting a new Sign session

-This request has to be created in order to intiate the Sign session.
+In order to intiate the Sign session, you will forge a POST request towards this endpoint: https://b2b.sixdots.be/qes-partners/1.0.0/sign_document.
+Please note we are using SSLMA as authentication method, as specified in [SSLMA Authentication](#SSLMA).

 Below you will find the minimal set of parameters required for processing the HTTPS POST query string:

-<code style=display:block;white-space:pre-wrap>POST /https://uatb2b.sixdots.be/qes-partners/1.0.0/sign_document HTTP/1.1
+<code style=display:block;white-space:pre-wrap>POST /https://b2b.sixdots.be/qes-partners/1.0.0/sign_document HTTP/1.1
 {
 	"inDocs": {
 		"docHash":[